How To Grow Nasturtium Flowers In Containers

 Nasturtiums should be grown in pots 10-12 inches in diameter.
 They can also be grown in window boxes because they are good runners.

 Nasturtiums need direct sunshine to grow properly.
 However, keep them out of the hot sun in the afternoon.
-If you're growing them as houseplants, make sure they're near an east-facing window, so they get plenty of light.
+If you're growing them as houseplants, make sure they are near an east-facing window so they get plenty of light.

 When the soil becomes dry, water the nasturtiums.
 Scrape off the topsoil with your nails to see if this is true.
-It's usually adequate to water the container once a week, and water twice a week during the hot summer months.
+It's usually adequate to water the nasturtium flowers once a week and water them twice a week during the hot summer months.
 If the soil remains moist for an extended time, the nasturtium can grow mould.

 Seeds are the most popular and straightforward technique to propagate nasturtiums.
 Seeds can be obtained from a nearby nursery.
 Nasturtiums come in various shapes and sizes, including bushy, trailing, and climbers.